videor/AutoPilotConditionalAccess/conditional-access-api-samples/01-configure/templates/readme.md

 ## Step 2: Authenticate your logic app to Azure AD with the right permissions

 This logic app uses managed identity for getting secrets from key vault in order to call Conditional Access APIs.
 Please look at [Authenticate your logic app to Azure AD with the right permissions](https://github.com/videor/AutoPilotConditionalAccess/tree/master/AutoPilotConditionalAccess/azure-quickstart-templates/docs) on how to create key vault and connect to managed identity.
-To learn more on how to use managed identities within Logic App please look at [**Logic Apps and Managed Identities**](https://docs.microsoft.com/azure/logic-apps/create-managed-service-identity) .
+To learn more about how to use managed identities within Logic Apps, see the article [**Logic Apps and Managed Identities**](https://docs.microsoft.com/azure/logic-apps/create-managed-service-identity).

 1. In the left-hand navigation pane, select Identity > User Assigned > Select Add.